nix-community/robotnix/docs/src/modules/ota.md

 ## Actually serving OTA updates over the air

-> *Note:* These instructions have only been tested with the Vanilla and
+> *Note:* The Vanilla and GrapheneOS flavors use a different updater than the LineageOS flavor,
-> GrapheneOS flavors.
-This method likely will not with the LineageOS flavor
+> therefore they might behave slightly different from one another.
-> because it uses its own updater.
+> The instructions below should however work for both.

 Essentially this boils down to just serving the `otaDir` build output on the web, e.g. with nginx.
 To receive OTA updates on the device, enable the updater